 Direct Primary Care, (also known as Retainer Based Medicine, or Private Medicine) is simply a return to the original medical model that existed for thousands of years.
 In this model, the patient maintains control of their care and is treated as a client and friend rather than “just another patient” of a large HMO or other similar organization.
 The physician does not work for the insurance company, a large hospital system, or an HMO.
 Your doctor works for only one person…YOU!

 Consequently our success and satisfaction is directly tied to yours rather than the volume of patients we see in a day.
 We are genuinely dedicated to helping you achieve optimal health.
 Since we do not accept insurance, our overhead is kept low, we don’t have to get permission to do what we feel is appropriate and there are no delays waiting for insurance approval.
 Additionally, our total patient enrollment is very small by today’s standards.
 This allows our total investment in YOU, our patient.
-Simply put, concierge medicine is all about YOU…YOUR time, YOUR health, and YOUR convenience.
+Simply put, Direct Primary Care is all about YOU…YOUR time, YOUR health, and YOUR convenience.